VitaliyPetroff/gobolt/README.md

 ##Roadmap

 **DataBase**
- - [ ] Open database "Open"
+ - [.]
+Open database "Open"
- - [ ] Function to safe close database "Close"
+ - [.]
+Function to safe close database "Close"
+ - [.]
+Get list of all bucket "GetBucketList"
  - [ ] Get database struct

 **Bucket**
- - [ ] Create new bucket "CreateBucket"
+ - [.]
+Create new bucket "CreateBucket"
  - [ ] Create indexed bucket "CreateIdBucket"
- - [ ] Get bucket info (indexed or not, use timestamp or not) "GetBucketInfo" (indexed: bool, usetime: bool).
+ - [ ] Get bucket info (indexed or not, use timestamp or not) "GetBucketInfo" (indexed: bool, usetime: bool)
+ - [ ] Get bucket data

 **Object**
-- [ ] Create new object in bucket or rewrite existing "SetByKey" (safe mode enabled)
+- [.]
+Create new object in bucket or rewrite existing "SetByKey" (safe mode enabled)
 - [ ] Get object by key "GetByKey"
 - [ ] Update object in bucket with full rewrite or only filled vals "UpdateByKey" (safe mode enabled)
 - [ ] Delete object in bucket "DeleteByKey"